Gene Page

 In addition, he released four solo albums and scored various motion picture soundtracks that include Brewster McCloud and Fun with Dick and Jane.
 In 1972, he was hired to score the Blaxplotation film Blacula.

 Gene Page was the brother of musician, songwriter, and producer Billy Page.

 Death

-Gene Page died after a long-term illness of severe alcoholism at UCLA Medical Center in Westwood, Los Angeles on August 24, 1998 at age 58.
+Page died after a long-term illness of severe alcoholism at UCLA Medical Center in Westwood, Los Angeles, on August 24, 1998, at age 58.